 Depending on the specific operation, it is possible to use investment structures that allow a party to obtain a tax saving.
 The most common methods are business collaboration contracts that do not involve property transfers; business restructuring contracts that do not affect VAT or income tax; or the acquisition of a company or business group that incorporates a real estate portfolio among its assets.

 The main municipal taxes to be considered for commercial premises are:

 Property tax taxes the patrimony; therefore, it is the responsibility of the owner.
 This tax amounts to approximately 1% of the value of the property per year.

 The Arbitrios is a municipal tax which is levied by the municipal authority to cover the costs of providing the following services:

 This tax is the responsibility of the occupant of the property or, directly, the owner.
 The amount charged will depend on the competent municipality.

-The form of payment established by the Income Tax Law is through withholding; this means that the individual who is going to make a payment in favour of an individual not domiciled in the country, has the obligation to withhold and pay the tax owed by the non-domiciled party.
+The form of payment established by the Income Tax Law is through withholding; this means that an individual who is going to make a payment in favour of another individual not domiciled in the country, has the obligation to withhold and pay the tax owed by the non-domiciled party.

 Non-domiciled income tax rates vary depending on the type of real estate investment and the structure used for that investment.
 These rates can vary between 5% and 30%.
 The exceptions to the tax also vary according to the conditions mentioned.